 Indirectly, this chart acts as a measurement of aviation safety culture at all levels of an organization.
 For example:

 - If there is an equal distribution of the “% of users belonging to a role in the company” and the “% of role’s reported issues”, then that means all roles are involved equally; and

 - If one user role group is significantly reporting more safety issues than their role should, then those other roles need to become more involved in the SMS.

 In our example above, SMS Executives and SMS Department Heads are not participating in hazard reporting.
-In a real world scenario, this would be a serious red flag for the safety culture of those employees in the identified users groups.
+In a real-world scenario, this would be a serious red flag for the safety culture of those employees in the identified user groups.
 An astute safety manager would attempt to determine the root cause of these employees' absence from SMS participation.
 Corrective actions in these cases would include:

 - Targeted hazard reporting training;